sinajahangir/HYSETS-Data-Process/README.md

 - ✅ Integration of gauge station observations for supervised ML tasks
 - ✅ Extraction and preprocessing of static geospatial descriptors
 - ✅ Ready-to-use input structure for sequence-based DL models

 ---

+## Fine-Tuning

+Sample code is provided for fine-tuning an LSTM model trained on >390 catchments in CONUS for a single catchment in Canada

+---
 ## Reference